clokep/relapse/docs/architecture.md

-# Synapse Architecture
+# Relapse Architecture

-As of the end of Oct 2014, Synapse's overall architecture looks like:
+As of the end of Oct 2014, Relapse's overall architecture looks like:

-        synapse
+        relapse
         .-----------------------------------------------------.
         |                          Notifier                   |
         |                            ^  |                     |